charlesndalton/governance-contract-comparison/README.md

 ##### Ability to lock FDT

-Yes, and there is already an [implementation](https://github.com/element-fi/council/blob/main/contracts/vaults/LockingVault.sol) that FIAT could use.
+There is an [implementation](https://github.com/element-fi/council/blob/main/contracts/vaults/LockingVault.sol) that FIAT could use for regular staking.
+However, the locking of votes for higher voting power (the 've' mechanism) is not already created.
+However, the voting vault mechanism is abstract enough that Comitium could become a voting vault.

-Score: 5
+Score: 4

 ##### How the code is written and maintained